lonetwin/place.windows.in.center/README.md

 ## Bugs

-Either [here](https://github.com/itprojects/place.windows.in.center/issues) or in the Gnome Shell Extension Page, using "bug report" (when logged in).
+Bus can be filed [here](https://github.com/itprojects/place.windows.in.center/issues) or in the Gnome Shell Extension Page, using "bug report" (when logged in).
 Please keep in mind this was made for Gnome 3.12.2.

+## License
+GNU General Public License, version 3 or later.
+See the LICENSE file for details.